Travel Nepal

 2. What is the maximum altitude?

 The highest point is 4,065 meters at Pikey Peak summit.
 Offers panoramic views, including Mount Everest and the surrounding Himalayan ranges.
-The altitude is high enough to feel the mountain environment, but lower than many other treks, making it more comfortable for first-timers.
+The altitude is high enough to feel the mountain environment, but lower than on many other treks, making it more comfortable for first-timers.

 3. How long does it take?